1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - The conflicting file is not synchronized with kDrive Web.

-What to do with these conflict files?
+What to do with these files conflict ?

 - Either delete the